ps2homebrew/Open-PS2-Loader/README.md

 - APA partitioning with PFS filesystem (up to 2TB)
 	- OPL will create the `+OPL` partition on the HDD.
 To avoid this, you can create a text file at the location `hdd0:__common:pfs:OPL/conf_hdd.txt` that contains the preferred partition name (for example `__common`).
-- MBR partitioning (up to 2TB) or GPT partitioning (unlimited) with the exFAT filesystem
+- MBR partitioning (up to 2TB) or GPT partitioning (unlimited) with the FAT32 or exFAT filesystem
 	- Files should be added contiguously or synchronously to avoid fragmentation.
 For example, drag and drop files one at a time, or ensure that files are added sequentially.
 	- When formatting drives for the exFAT filesystem, please make sure the `Allocation unit size` is set to `Default`.